 We’d love to elevate your next event with our inspirational voices.

-Enjoy lively selections from our first-time ever musical collaboration with Resa Kochberg and her “Enchanted Flutes” Concert.
+Enjoy these upbeat inspirational classics from the past and present from our second concert collaboration with Resa Kochberg and her “Enchanted Flutes.”

 Yerushalayim Shel Zahav